 Living in a city can be a busy and fast lifestyle.
 But, once in a while, it’s important to slow down and do what feels best for you.

 I like to grab a camera and go out and walk.
+And check out the Berlin cityscape.
 The idea of “just looking” at scenes, colours and compositions of Berlin that could make a cityscape photograph of Berlin city, is relaxing.

 Not everything must be about street photography.